 Senate OKs sweeping tax reform bill, Trump predicts final passage before Christmas

-putting the GOP and President Trump on the threshold of a major legislative victory this year.
+Senate Republicans negotiated through early Saturday morning to pass their sweeping, trillion-dollar tax reform bill, putting the GOP and President Trump on the threshold of a major legislative victory this year.

 “This is a great day for the country,” Senate Majority Leader Mitch McConnell said at about 2 a.m., after the measure passed by the minimum, 51-vote majority.
 “We have an opportunity to make America more competitive and provide relief to the middle class.”